Northampton, Northamptonshire

 © Peter Higginbotham.

-The workhouse had its own large school building which stood to the west of the workhouse.
+The workhouse had its own large residential school which stood at the west of the site.

 Northampton workhouse school from the west, 2003.